NEW: Malala Yousufzai moves her limbs, a military spokesman says

 A reporter asked if the attack has inspired them and if they planned to speak up even louder.

 “I want these people who attacked her to learn that women are not all bad,” one girl answered.
 “They are basically afraid of giving women equal rights because they’re afraid of what women can do because they know they can do a lot.

 “I want to speak up so they can learn some lessons from that message.”

-One boy said he wanted to study more because of Malala.
-He won't take going to school for granted anymore, he said.
+A boy student said he wanted to study more because of Malala.
+He won’t take going to school for granted anymore, he said.